octolaba/indexit/docs/mirage. claude-opus-4.7-xhigh/architecture.md

 ## 5. The "indexing" pipeline (or rather: the read pipeline)

-There is no semantic indexing pipeline in mirage.
+There is no semantic indexing pipeline in Mirage.
 The closest analogue is the **read pipeline through the cache**, which I mapped end-to-end:

 ```mermaid